Munster, Ontario

 Munster, Ontario (also known as Munster Hamlet) is a large village situated south-west of Stittsville, west of Richmond and north of North Gower.
 The total population, as of the 2016 Canadian Census was 939, a decrease of 24.4% from the 2011 Canadian Census figure of 1,242.

+History

 Munster was established as a post office in the Goulbourn Township by 1866; Thomas Tubman served as postmaster.